datumlogic/gitflowtest/README.md

 with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature.

+if the do the above without the `--no-ff`, what would be the result?